Toulouse Occitanie, France Travel Guide

 Duck leg slow-cooked in its own fat, incredibly tender and flavorful.
 A regional specialty.

-Find at: Most traditional restaurants.
+Find at: Most authentic restaurants.

 Find at: Local butchers and many restaurants.